 information about adaptive models delayed learning, such as the number

-of decisions per minute and the average record key size.
+of decision per minute and the average record key size.

 - In the VBD_Sizing tab, provide information about